-- Score each category (M, O, JPS, CA, HH, PC) as independently as possible. - Shark in only one box, rating impairment as decline from the person's usual level due to cognitive loss alone, not impairment due to other factors, such as physical handicap, depression, or personality change. - Occasionally the evidence is ambiguous and the clinician's best judgment is that a category could be rated in either one of the two adjacent boxes, such as mild (I) or moderate (2) impairment.
+- Use all information and make the best judgment.
+Score each category (M, O, JPS, CA, HH, PC) as independently as possible. - Mark in only one box, rating impairment as decline from the person's usual level due to cognitive loss alone, not impairment due to other factors, such as physical handicap, depression, or personality change. - Occasionally the evidence is ambiguous and the clinician's best judgment is that a category could be rated in either one of the two adjacent boxes, such as mild (I) or moderate (2) impairment.
 In that situation, the standardized procedure is to check the box of greater impairment.